 Canada: Alberta and British Columbia; USA: Alaska, Montana, Idaho, Washington, Oregon and California at 0-1830 m elevation in coastal to midmontane forests.
 It is a dominant species over much of its range (Taylor 1993).
 Hardy to Zone 6 (cold hardiness limit between -23.2°C and -17.8°C) (Bannister and Neuner 2001).
 See also Thompson et al. (1999).

 Tsuga heterophylla is a dominant forest tree within its range.
-In low elevation coastal forests of Washington, Oregon and southern British Columbia, it shares dominance with Picea sitchensis, while in slightly drier environments of the western Cascade Range its primary codominant is Pseudotsuga menziesii (Franklin and Dyrness 1988).
+In low elevation coastal forests of Washington, Oregon and southern British Columbia, it shares dominance with Picea sitchensis, while in slightly drier environments from the western Cascade Range to its eastern range limits, its primary codominant is Pseudotsuga menziesii (Franklin and Dyrness 1988 and pers. obs.).
 Its primacy in the western coastal forests has several causes.
 Conifers in general do well in the wet Pacific Northwest because their evergreen habit allows them to maintain positive net rates of photosynthesis during the long, wet winters; because many of them are very shade-tolerant, able to survive in a relatively dark understory until death of overstory trees allows them to continue their growth; and because the infrequency of stand-destroying disturbance is readily exploited by these long-lived trees (Waring and Franklin 1979).
-Tsuga heterophylla does particularly well because the most common disturbance in this ecosystem is windthrow, which may destroy single trees or, more rarely, may wipe out forests across a landscape.
+Tsuga heterophylla does particularly well because the most common disturbance in the coastal temperate rainforest is windthrow, which may destroy single trees or, less commonly, may flatten whole forests across large swathes of the landscape.
 Tsuga heterophylla seedlings establish preferentially on organic substrates, especially down wood.
-This gives hemlock a significant competitive advantage over most other conifers in the area.
+This gives hemlock a significant competitive advantage over most other conifers in the region.
 Notably, Picea sitchensis shares this ability to readily establish on dead wood (Harmon and Franklin 1989).

-This is another one of those species (the others are Picea sitchensis and Pseudotsuga menziesii) where the tallest trees are just trying to keep up with the redwoods.
-The tallest known, named "Tsunami" (discovered on the day that the 2011 Japanese tsunami made landfall in nearby Crescent City), is 82.83 meters; Mario Vaden discovered it (Taylor 2011).
-The previous record tallest hemlock was 78.9 m tall, 140 cm dbh, in Prairie Creek Redwoods State Park, CA (R. Van Pelt e-mail 1998.03.18).
+This is another one of those species (the others are Picea sitchensis and Pseudotsuga menziesii) where the tallest trees are just trying to keep up with even taller redwoods (Sequoia sempervirens) growing nearby.
+The tallest hemlock known, 83.34 m, was discovered in mid-November 2014 by Mario Vaden and Chris Atkins during explorations in Prairie Creek Redwoods State Park, California (Mario Vaden email 2014.11.23).
+Before that, the tallest known was "Tsunami", discovered on the day that the 2011 Japanese tsunami made landfall in nearby Crescent City, at 82.83 meters height; also discovered by Mario Vaden (Taylor 2011).
+Before that, the tallest known hemlock was 78.9 m tall, 140 cm dbh, also in Prairie Creek (R. Van Pelt e-mail 1998.03.18).
+I believe these trees are all still alive, suggesting that hidden out there somewhere in the redwoods are even taller hemlocks.

 M.L.
 Parker found a specimen from the Caren Range (BC) with 1238 rings (R. Van Pelt e-mail 1998.03.18).
 The species is capable of establishing in the forest understory and surviving for very long periods (centuries) before entering the forest canopy.
 This ecological setting characterizes much of the lifespan of the oldest known individuals.
 Also, the oldest (and largest) specimens tend to be found near the upper elevation limits of the species, within subalpine forests.
 This may be an artifact of long-term climate change—it is thought that the Pacific Northwest mountains were slightly warmer and drier during the 'Medieval Optimum' of ca. 1100-1250 AD, so optimum growth rates were attainable at higher elevations—or it may reflect reduced susceptibility to disease caused by low annual temperatures and mixed-species stand composition.